 - unable to move the affected area or bear weight

-2. Worsening of myasthenia gravis (a disease which causes muscle weakness).
+4. Worsening of myasthenia gravis (a disease which causes muscle weakness).
 Fluoroquinolones like FACTIVE may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
+Tell your healthcare provider if you have a history of myasthenia gravis before you start taking FACTIVE.
 Call your healthcare provider right away if you have any worsening muscle weakness or breathing problems.

 What is FACTIVE?

 FACTIVE is a fluoroquinolone antibiotic medicine used to treat certain infections caused by certain germs called bacteria in adults 18 years or older.
 It is not known if FACTIVE is safe and works in children under 18 years of age.
 Children have a higher chance of getting bone, joint, or tendon (musculoskeletal) problems such as pain or swelling while taking fluoroquinolone antibiotic medicines.

 Sometimes infections are caused by viruses rather than by bacteria.
 Examples include viral infections in the sinuses and lungs, such as the common cold or flu.
 Antibiotics including FACTIVE do not kill viruses.

 Call your healthcare provider if you think your condition is not getting better while you are taking FACTIVE.

 Do not take FACTIVE if you have ever had a severe allergic reaction to an antibiotic known as a fluoroquinolone, or are allergic to any of the ingredients in FACTIVE.
 Ask your healthcare provider if you are not sure.
 See the list of ingredients in FACTIVE at the end of this Medication Guide.